 In a city-wide election on 6 November 2002 the citizens of Seattle approved a new 14-mile long monorail to be built in Seattle.
 This line was named the Green Line, and would have been the first of several lines in a city-wide system of monorails.
-However, in the Summer of 2005 there were financing problems and in an election on 8 November 2005, the people voted to cancel the monorail project.
+However, in the Summer of 2005 there were financing problems coupled with politics, and in an election on 8 November 2005, the majority of Seattle voters voted to cancel the monorail project.

 The Current Situation

 The Seattle Center Monorail is still operating and will probably continue to operate far into the future.

 There was proposal in the November general election to build a monorail from Ballard to West Seattle via the Seattle Waterfront, however this measure was soundly defeated.
 This ballot issue is the result of an initative campaign by Century Transportation Authority (CTA or CenTran).
 For more information, click here.